jlyonsmith/shovel/doc/DirectoryDeleted.md

 ## Summary

-Asserts that a directory is deleted from the host.
-If present, the directory is deleted recursively.
+Asserts that a directory is deleted (and all it's children) from the host.

 ## Arguments